acceleratescience/ai-core-concepts/docs/generative-ai.md

 - These models are typically trained on large amounts of data from the internet, which brings with it societal biases that become embedded in the model
 - There's a large environmental cost to using these models

+You might hear the term self-supervised to describe these models, because the supervision signal is from within the data itself rather than being labelled by a human.

 ## Inspiration